Funds

 Monthly Budget Less than $2000

-The Digital Nomad Visa allows Americans to stay up to two years while working remotely, while the Golden Visa program offers legal residency through property investment starting from €250,000 which is one of the lowest thresholds in Europe.
+The Digital Nomad Visa lets Americans stay up to two years while working remotely.
+The Golden Visa program grants legal residency through property investment starting from €400,000 (or €800,000 in prime areas like Athens, Thessaloniki, and popular islands).

 Flag of Malaysia